 MassSAVE grant application: Submitted as a $15,400 grant serving 20 households per year for 3 years.

 Membership: Tom said we have capacity for 7 members and now have 5.
-Committee members will keep eyes peeled for knowledgeable and interested Shelburne
+Committee members will keep eyes peeled for knowledgeable and interested Shelburne residents who may wish to serve on our committee and discuss possible additions to our membership at our next meeting.

 Adjourned at 8:20 pm